 The Nominating and Corporate Governance Committee believes it appropriate for at least one, and, preferably, multiple, members of the Board to meet the criteria for an "audit committee financial expert" as defined by Securities and Exchange Commission rules, and our Corporate Governance Guidelines require that a majority of the members of the Board meet the definition of "independent director" under the rules of The NASDAQ Stock Market.
-The Nominating and Corporate Governance Committee believes it appropriate for certain key members of our management-currently, the President and CEO-to participate as members of the Board.
+The Nominating and Corporate Governance Committee believes it appropriate for certain key members of our management-currently, our President and Chief Executive Officer ("CEO")-to participate as members of the Board.